 You are here

-Cool Cosplay, Art Displays and Other Reasons to Attend Otakon 2018 in Washington, DC
+Cool Cosplay, Art Displays & Other Reasons to Attend Otakon 2019 in Washington, DC

-Meet Otakon, which is held at the Walter E. Washington Convention Center on Aug.
-10-12, and just might be the dedicated event space’s liveliest function (emphasis on FUN) all year long.
+Otakon is held at the Walter E. Washington Convention Center from July 26-28, and just might be the dedicated event space’s liveliest function (emphasis on FUN) all year long.
 The family-friendly convention is run by and dedicated to fans of Asian media, entertainment and pop culture, including anime, manga, music, movies and video games.
 The festivities range from cosplay contests, skits and live music to panel discussions with comic book (super)heroes, for-sale artworks and more.

 Instead of offering tickets, Otakon sells memberships at different levels for entry to the three-day spectacle.
 Memberships help fund Otakorp, the non-profit that operates Otakon and is completely volunteer-run.
-Options range from a Sunday-only trial membership for $40, a Saturday and Sunday trial membership for $70 or a $95 full weekend membership.
-Children 8 and under can enter free with a registered adult while children 12 and under must be accompanied by an adult.
+Options include single-day trial memberships starting at $40 or a $95 full weekend membership.
+Children 8 and under can enter free with a registered adult.

 Are you ready to go all out in the name of anime?
 Here’s why you should plan on telling your friends, "Let's GO-takon!"

 The best part of Otakon is the cosplay.
 For many attendees, the convention serves as the coming-out party for a year spent designing a complex costume and flaunting it in character for the amusement of their peers (if not the Hall Costume Contest).
-Unless you’re caught up on the latest Japanese webcomics, animated TV shows, light novels and other media from which obsessed fans have based their characters, you may have trouble placing who’s who.
-But cosplayers are kind and quick to bring you up to speed, so don’t be afraid to ask about their outfit or pose beside them in a picture – and please do commend them on their ensemble while you’re at it.
+Many cosplayers rep the latest Japanese webcomics, animated TV shows, light novels and other media and are kind and quick to bring you up to speed, so don’t be afraid to ask about their outfit or pose beside them in a picture.
 You also won’t want to miss cosplayers in action at the Masquerade on Saturday night, which features two- to four-minute-long skits on stage.

 Many attendees marvel at incredible for-sale works on display in Artists’ Alley, where fan-made creations are sold.
 Browse the aisles for anime-inspired prints and plushies, and don’t be afraid to strike up a convo with digitally savvy artists selling their works.
-In doing so, you might just find someone partaking in Saturday night’s Super Art Fight at 11 p.m., which encourages artists to come up with the “most insane, offensive, ridiculous and hilarious concepts their brain can muster.”
 Hardcore collectors will want to head straight for the Dealers’ Room, where they spend their fortunes on manga, comics, action figures, books and other official merchandise.

 Otakon is all about meeting people, making friends and having a memorable time together.
 The staff works hard to put on Otakon – and remember, none of them are paid to do so.
 Bring an open mind and great attitude, and you’ll enjoy great vibes all weekend long.
 Pro tip: You can easily make someone’s day by telling them how great their costume looks – or simply by saying thank you to any of the volunteers.
 Pick up your Otakon membership now.